Call to Action on Racial Justice

 - Invite your leadership team to take the online Implicit Association Test on race, discuss the results as a team, and then follow-up with relevant actions.

-- Share your experience and or project for engaging your congregation in this holy work.
+- Share your experience and/or project for engaging your congregation and community in this holy work.

 [ back to top ]